xp-forge/web/README.md

 }
 ```

-*By using `yield from`, you guarantee an asynchronous handler will have completely executed on the next line.*
+*By using `yield from`, you guarantee asynchronous handlers will have completely executed before the time measurement is run on in the `finally` block.*

 File uploads
 ------------